 The Foster family had their own exhibition rooms alongside the Lucas Hotel in Latrobe before the Australian Axeman’s Hall of Fame got going.
 We visited in 2004 and were lucky enough to witness this magnificent collection of trophies that the true Tasmanian champion had won.
 Rolex watches did not look out of place alongside crystal cut goblets, gold plated axe heads and countless 1st prize sashes.

 In Sydney, David and Stephen didn’t have enough to win their event but they did finish an honourable second.
-A sprightly Janelle (at 95kg) competed with her father in the Jack & Jill event where they were worthy winners.
+Janelle competed with her father in the Jack and Jill event where they were worthy winners.
 David put it down to being a vegetarian.
 Yes, he eats meat that eats grass!

 When I arrived, champion axeman David Foster was at his charismatic best.
 He was judging the potato cooking competitions and having an excellent time sampling all the mashed potato entries.
 Some had interesting ingredients added to them, such as horseradish, as well as other sweet and savoury dishes.
 David has always been very generous with his time in helping out small communities such as Gunns Plains.